 - (i) An application for a permit or approval processed in accordance with Process Three may be approved, conditionally approved, or denied by a Hearing Officer in accordance with Section 112.0505.
-Applicants or interested persons may appeal Process Three decisions in accordance with Section 112.0506. - regulations, all development regulations, requires a variance, or that proposes to exceed limited deviations allowed by the regulations in Chapter 14, as described in Section 143.0410, shall be processed in accordance with Process Three as set forth in Section 156.0304(c)(3)(i), except that if the development is affordable housing, an infill project, and/or a sustainable building described in Section 143.0915, it may be permitted with a Neighborhood Development Permit decided in accordance with Section 126.0603.
+Applicants or interested persons may appeal Process Three decisions in accordance with Section 112.0506. - (ii) Development that does not comply with all base zone regulations, all development regulations, requires a variance, or that proposes to exceed limited deviations allowed by the regulations in Chapter 14, as described in Section 143.0410, shall be processed in accordance with

+Process Three as set forth in Section 156.0304(c)(3)(i), except that if the development is affordable housing, an infill project, and/or a sustainable building described in Section 143.0915, it may be permitted with a Neighborhood Development Permit decided in accordance with Section 126.0603.